Friday, 27 January 2023

 A gloriously calm inlet in the ice.

-R. Our Expedition leader and cruise director sat down to bubbles Charcot-fashion
+R. Our expedition leader and cruise director sat down to bubbles Charcot-fashion

 A large tabular iceberg trapped in pack ice in late January.
 It's not going anywhere for a long time